Joecstarr/thesis/sections/preliminaries/foundations_of_knots/conway.md

 These boundaries that split knots at four points are called **Conway circles**, and we call the points $NW,\ NE,\ SW,\ \text{and }SE$ **boundary points**.
-Formally, we can consider a Conway circle to be a Jordan curve[^Jordan-curve] meeting the knot diagram in exactly four points [@bonahonNewGeometricSplittings2016].
+Formally, we can consider a Conway circle to be a Jordan curve [^Jordancurve] meeting the knot diagram in exactly four points [@bonahonNewGeometricSplittings2016].
 In general, we prefer our Conway circles to actually be circles in the colloquial sense.
 Luckily, the circle and Jordan curve constructions are equivalent.
 This can be seen by a straightforward isotopy of one into the other, @fig-jordan_isotopy.